meanbee/magecert/rendering.md

 ## Head Block Assets

 JavaScript and CSS assets are handled in the `Mage_Page_Block_Html_head` block.
 This block handles the merging of assets into a single file to minimise HTTP requests.
-The merged file is based on the edit time of hte source files.
+The merged file is based on the edit time of the source files.

 When merging CSS, a callback function on `Mage_Core_Model_Design_Package` is called update any `@import` or `url()` directives with the correct URLs.